High Street No. 194, the Partridge – Heritage Building Profile

 It stands 25 yards from its original site beside the old Town Hall Chambers.
 The Mural is by artist Bruce Williams and replaced one celebrating the life of HG Wells in 2008.

-Above: current mural celebrating Charles Darwin.
-It also features famous local men, the author HG Wells (please see our posts about his childhood life in Bromley), and John Lubbock.
-The rocky outcrop that John Lubbock stands next to, bears similarities to the one created at Crystal Palace in Sydenham, to illustrate the new Victorian concept of ‘Deep Time’ (which we would call layers of geological time) and also recalls the Icthyosaurs from the cliffs at Lyme Regis, a recent discovery at the time Charles Darwin was writing.
-The reconstructed rock outcrops (as well as the Dinosaurs) were for the fashionable educational Victorian family outings.
+The mural also features famous local men, the author HG Wells (please see our posts about his childhood life in Bromley), and John Lubbock.
+The rocky outcrop that John Lubbock stands next to, bears similarities to the one created at Crystal Palace in Sydenham, to illustrate the new Victorian concept of ‘Deep Time’ (which we would call layers of geological time) and also recalls the Ichthyosaurs from the cliffs at Lyme Regis, a recent discovery at the time Charles Darwin was writing.
+The reconstructed rock outcrops (as well as the Dinosaurs) in the Crystal Palace grounds, were for the fashionable educational Victorian family outings – Crystal Palace has been cited as the world’s first theme park.

-Darwin lived at Downe House, just outside the village of Downe, five miles south-south-east of the town centre.
-It was here that he wrote his famous Origin of Species.
+Darwin’s home at Downe House, was just outside the village of Downe, five miles south-south-east of Bromley town centre.
+It while Charles Darwin lived here, with his family, he wrote his famous Origin of Species.
 It is said that he used to shop in Bromley, going to Mr Baxter’s Chemist shop, for supplies for his experiments on plants.

 John Lubbock lived at High Elms, five miles south-east of the town centre (half a mile from Downe House; he was a friend and correspondent of Charles Darwin).
 He brought in bank holidays when he was governor of the Bank of England.